Rajashree-Pethkar/K-Means-Fuzzy-CMeans/Readme.md

 2. To execute the k means, I used the clusters from {2, 3, 4, 5, 6, 7, 8, 9, 10} and ran the
 algorithm 10 times for each k value.
-3. Then randomly selected centroids to form clusters according to the value of k and repeated below steps until the algorithm has converged, o Assignment step:
+3. Then randomly selected centroids to form clusters according to the value of k and repeated below steps until the algorithm has converged,
+   1. Assignment step:
+        ![](Images/euclidean-distance.png)
 4. First, took the Euclidean distance of each point and each centroid.
-        ![](Images/euclidean-distance.png)
 5. If the distance between any point and the centroid is lowest among all the centroids, then added it to that cluster. o Update step:
 6. Updated the centroid value using,